 The ability to communicate in English increases opportunities to obtain higher wage jobs and integrate more easily into local communities.
 Studies have shown that when working-age adults are more English proficient, they are less likely to live in poverty, more likely to be fully employed, and more likely to earn higher wages.
 English proficiency is critical not just for the economic well-being of workers, but for the economic stability of whole families.

-For more information, contact Lauren Plitkins.
+For more information, please contact Lauren Plitkins.

 Banner photo courtesy of Alabastro Photography